loophp/collection/docs/pages/api.rst

 compact
 ~~~~~~~

-Remove all the null values from the collection.
+Remove given values from the collection, if no values are provided, it removes only the null value.

 Interface: `Compactable`_